About Analytics & Planning

 Who We Are

-Courtney Berwick is the Coordinator of Effectiveness, Planning and Research where her primary responsibilities include government reporting, survey generation and completion, assessment review, and serving as point of contact for data related requests from all areas of the University.
-She came to Jacksonville University in September 2019 with 8 years of experience in higher education.
+Courtney Berwick is the Director of Institutional Research and Academic Financial Analytics where her primary responsibilities include government reporting, survey generation and completion, academic program financial analytics, and serving as point of contact for data related requests from all areas of the University.
+She joined Jacksonville University in September 2019 as Coordinator of Effectiveness, Planning and Research with 8 years of experience in higher education and 12 years of experience in financial services.
 She holds a Bachelors in Business Administration and a Master of Arts in Management.
 When not at work, Courtney enjoys time with her husband and two dogs.

 Katelyn Armstrong is the Director of Accreditation and Continuous Improvement at Jacksonville University.
 Her two primary focuses are accreditation and assessment across campus.
 Katelyn joined Jacksonville University October 2021 She holds a Bachelor’s in Communication Arts and a Master of Arts in Strategic Communications and Leadership.
 In her free time, Katelyn loves to participate in long distance runs and enjoy time by the water.